mncrowe/mncrowe.github.io/_pages/teaching.md

 In 2024/25 I taught Partial Differential Equations <a href = "https://www.ncl.ac.uk/mobility/newcastle/study-abroad/MAS3806">(MAS3806)</a> and Differential Equations, Waves and Transforms <a href = "https://www.ncl.ac.uk/mobility/newcastle/study-abroad/MAS2802">(MAS2802)</a> at Newcastle University.
 Students should see the course pages on Canvas.
 I have written Matlab example scripts for [the method of characteristics](https://github.com/mncrowe/Method_of_Characteristics) and [second-order PDEs](https://github.com/mncrowe/2nd_Order_PDEs).

+In 2025/26 I taught Geophysical Fluid Dynamics (MSP8810) and Differential Equations, Waves and Transforms (MSP2802) at Newcastle University.
+Students should see the course pages on Canvas.
+Code used to run the simulations shown in GFD can be found [here](https://github.com/mncrowe/MSP8810_Demos/tree/main).